revaturelabs/interviewquestions/Java/Collections/SetInterface.md

 - `LinkedHashSet` stores, unique elements by retaining the order of elements.
 - Internally ` LinkedHashSet ` is a `HashTable` and `LinkedList`.
+ - `HashTable`: A class that has key and values, it coverts the keys into hashcode and stores them as the idexes of an array.
+ - `LinkedList`: Linked list is a class which stores data in the form of node( data+ addresss of consecutive element) and its a part of List Interface.

 </blockquote>